Azov fighter Serhii Mykhailenko freed from Russian captivity

 Serhii joined the Azov Brigade in 2019.
 He defended his native city of Mariupol after the start of the full-scale invasion.
 While Tamara was trying to survive in the besieged city, Serhii sustained shrapnel wounds to his legs from an aerial bomb.

-His phone was destroyed at that time and he lost contact with his wife.
-Despite treatment in hospital, fragments remained in the fighter's body.
+His phone was destroyed and he lost contact with his wife.
+Despite hospital treatment, some shrapnel remained in the fighter's body.

-On 16 May 2022, using a friend's phone, Serhii wrote to his beloved telling her not to worry and said he had received an order to go into captivity.The serviceman survived the terrorist attack in Olenivka and was later unlawfully held in the Donetsk pre-trial detention centre.
+On 16 May 2022, using a friend's phone, Serhii messaged his beloved telling her not to worry and said he had received an order to go into captivity.He survived the terrorist attack on the Olenivka prison camp and was later unlawfully held in a pre-trial detention centre in Donetsk.

-For a long time, Tamara knew nothing about her husband's condition and whereabouts until she saw him in a video in Russian media.
+For a long time, Tamara knew nothing about how or where her husband was, until she saw him in a video in the Russian media.
 In the video, he confessed under duress to crimes he had not committed.

-Quote from Tamara: "When I watched the video, I could not believe it was my Serhii.
+Quote from Tamara: "When I watched the video, I couldn't believe it was my Serhii.
 He was simply unrecognisable.
-I heard that he stutters.
+I heard him stuttering.
 I suspect this is the result of torture.
 I cried all day: it felt as though a part of my soul had died inside me."

-Details: In January 2024, Serhii received a sentence of life imprisonment in a maximum-security colony on fabricated charges.
+Details: In January 2024, Serhii was sentenced to life imprisonment in a maximum-security penal colony on trumped-up charges.
 He was subsequently held in torture facilities in Siberia.

 Quote from lawyer Olena Pribitkova: "She fought for his return like a lioness – tirelessly, bravely and selflessly.
-She lived only with the hope of their reunion on their native Ukrainian soil.
+She lived only with the hope that they would be reunited on their native Ukrainian soil.
 And she succeeded!
-This is a true story of great love that overcomes all obstacles!"
+This is a true story of a great love that overcomes all obstacles!"

 Background: